Robicus/gse-study/IDS and Traffic Analysis Domain/Analyze Traffic/analyze_traffic.md

 *NOTE - The 'rwcut' filter at the end will translate the Binary SiLK data to ASCII for printing.

 rwfilter requires at least one input filter and one output filter.
-Basic Examples which could be helpful are:
+Basic examples which could be helpful are:

 INPUT FILTERS:
 ```